CauquilM/justiceGame/src/Ideas.md

 ## Proposed Features for a Legal Simulation Game
+Immigration law cases (asylum, citizenship, deportation)

+Immigration cases typically involve issues related to visas, green cards, and citizenship.
+These cases may arise when an individual is seeking to enter the United States, extend their stay, or obtain permanent resident status.
+Some common immigration cases include:

+Family-based immigration: Cases in which a U.S. citizen or permanent resident sponsors a family member for immigration.

+Employment-based immigration: Cases in which a U.S. employer sponsors a foreign worker for a work visa.

+Asylum: Cases in which an individual seeks protection from persecution in their home country.

+Deportation and removal: Cases in which an individual faces deportation or removal from the United States due to immigration violations.

+Naturalization: Cases in which an individual applies for U.S. citizenship.

+Consular processing: Cases in which an individual applies for a visa at a U.S. consulate or embassy abroad.

+Adjustment of status: Cases in which an individual applies for a green card while in the United States.

+Visa waivers: Cases in which an individual seeks to enter the United States without a visa.

+Immigration cases can be complex and often involve navigating multiple federal agencies and regulations.

 ### Soon
 1. Jury system: Introduce a jury system where the player must persuade a group of jurors to side with their decision.